 What is a CFD?

-Contracts For Difference (CFDs) are specialised and popular Over The Counter (OTC) financial derivative products which enable you to trade on the price movement of financial assets Indices Futures, Commodity Futures, Shares and Exchange Traded Funds.
+Contracts For Difference (CFDs) are specialised and popular Over The Counter (OTC) financial derivative products which enable you to trade on the price movement of financial assets Indices Futures, Commodity Futures, Cryptocurrency, Shares and Exchange Traded Funds.

 They enable clients to trade freely without actually owning the underlying asset or acquiring any rights or obligations in relation to the underlying asset.
 The main benefit of trading CFDs is the flexibility to trade against the price movements without actually buying or selling the physical instrument.